HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 (meta)data it contains and to maintain a complete record of the changes made to it.
 The DCP achieves this by never overwriting a (meta)data file but instead treating an update to such a file as the addition of a new version of that file.
-And instead of physically removing a file version, the DCP hides that file version behind a deletion marker.
+Instead of physically removing a file version, the DCP hides that file version behind a deletion marker.

 Under certain circumstances however, the *physical deletion* of a file version